 Breakout Rider of the Year

-Votes were split between the loquacious Peter Sagan of Liquigas and the cherubic faced Ritchie Porte of Saxobank.
+Votes were split between the loquacious Peter Sagan of Liquigas and the cherubic faced Richie Porte of Saxobank.

 Worst Pro-Tour Race of the Year